dlt-hub/dlt/docs/website/blog/2023-10-26-dlt-prefect.md

   image_url: https://avatars.githubusercontent.com/u/2325367?v=4
 tags: [dbt runner, dbt cloud runner, dbt core runner]
 ---

+This article is reposted from Prefect.io blog, and you can read the original [there](https://www.prefect.io/blog/building-resilient-data-pipelines-in-minutes-with-dlt-prefect).

 >The hardest part about writing a blog is getting started - writing the outline and filling out the first few key points.
 The same can be said for writing data pipelines: you need to inspect docs, determine data structures, write tests, etc.
 >